l05er29/8bit_MP/README.md

 ## Arithmetic Logic Unit (ALU)

 The Arithmetic Logic Unit (ALU) executes arithmetic operations like addition and subtraction, and logical operations such as AND, OR, and XOR.
 It processes data based on instructions, producing results that are then used by the rest of the processor, including writing them to registers or memory.
-A list of arithmetic and logic operations performed by ALU is given in the currently supported instruction section.
+A list of arithmetic and logic operations performed by ALU is given in the  [Currently Supported Instructions](#currently-supported-instructions) section.

 ## Superscalar Pipeline